michelvmelo/quickdoro/README.md

 # quickdoro

 quickdoro is a simple Android App which consists of a Pomodoro Technique timer along with a to-do list.
-It's being build in Kotlin for Android 5.0+ (API 21+), so it's suitable to be used on almost all current Android phones.
+It's being built in Kotlin for Android 5.0+ (API 21+), so it's suitable to be used on almost all current Android phones.

-## Instalation
+## Installation

-No instalation required.
+No installation required.
 One can extract ZIP folder and run the app with your favorite IDE.

 ## To-Do